jcmincke/jazzml/docs/guide.rst

 Let's consider a colored point having ef 3 attributes `x`, `y` and `color`.

 Attributes `x` and `y` are mandatory but `color` is optional.
-If the yaml doc does not contain it, the decoder will set it to `None`or to a default value defined by the user.
+To decode a potentially missig field ``optional_field()`` can be used.
+It creates a field Decoder which, in case the field is absent from the document, wil set it to `None` or to a default value defined by the user.

 .. code:: python